intronic/purescript-react-halo-basic-hooks-mui-examples/README.md

 ## Building & Running Examples

-Each of the `React Halo` examples are taken from `Halogen` and self-contained in a directory containing the source code and an `index.html` file that you can open in your browser once the source is compiled with `spago` and bundled (with `parceljs` or other, to fix JS FFI references to `require()` in particular in `React Basic` and `MUI` modules).
+Each of the `React Halo` examples are taken from `Halogen` and self-contained in a directory containing the source code, an `index.html` file, and run script in `package.json`.

+The `Halogen` project is pure PureScript so can be bundled with `spago` alone.

+The `purescript-react-basic` and `purescript-react-basic-mui` projects used here rely on foreign JS libs (React/Preact/MUI) so need an additional JS bundling step such as with `parceljs`.
+This JS bundling step will fix JS FFI `require()` references in `React Basic` and `MUI` modules.

 Make sure dependencies are installed: